guymayer1/drone/README.md

 ### Managerial Explanation: This query helps management evaluate warehouse activity by showing how many packages each warehouse has handled and the total weight processed.
 It is useful for comparing warehouse workload, identifying high-volume locations, and supporting decisions related to staffing, resource allocation, and operational efficiency.

-#### SELECT Warehouse.warehouseID, COUNT(Packages.packageID) AS TotalPackagesHandled, SUM(Packages.weight) AS TotalWeightHandled FROM Warehouse JOIN Packages ON Warehouse.warehouseID = Packages.Warehouse_warehouseID GROUP BY Warehouse.warehouseID HAVING COUNT(Packages.packageID) > 0 ORDER BY TotalPackagesHandled DESC;
+#### SELECT Warehouse.warehouseID, COUNT(Packages.packageID) AS TotalPackagesHandled, SUM(Packages.weight) AS TotalWeightHandled FROM Warehouse JOIN Packages ON Warehouse.warehouseID = Packages.Warehouse_warehouseID GROUP BY Warehouse.warehouseID ORDER BY TotalPackagesHandled DESC;

 <img width="553" height="175" alt="image" src="https://github.com/user-attachments/assets/855c610f-49e0-45a0-a2a6-58c596e3f4c4" />